Riczh/Zhou-portfolio/final_project_p2.md

 I also prepared in-depth industry research and financial analysis.
 If you are interested, you can read it on our website.

-If someone wants to sell a stock like this, don’t trust them.
-They are just bloody stock broker who wants to get your money to their pocket.
-I am Seriously!
+If someone wants to sell a stock like this, don't trust them.
+They are just a bloody stockbroker who wants to get your money to their pocket.
+I am Serious!

 ### A few paragraphs that summarize the work you've done so far

 For the whole Shorthand website, I have six parts on the website.
-The first one is background.
-I would like to give me audience a hypothetical situation and involve them in.
-Then, I put three pictures in investment thesis, which is the key part of my one-minute presentation.
-I also have industry overview and financial analysis to give more detail for potential investors about the company.
+The first one is the background.
+I would like to give my audience a hypothetical situation and involve them.
+Then, I put three pictures in an investment thesis, which is the key part of my one-minute presentation.
+I also have an industry overview and financial analysis to give more detail to potential investors about the company.
 Finally, I have a call-to-action to make people move for that.
-I also list references and sources of information or tools of my presentation.
+I also list references and sources of information or tools for my presentation.

 ## 4. Links and references